UniStuttgart-VISUS/Visus.LdapAuthentication/README.md

 This library implements middleware for ASP.NET Core that enables authenticating users against LDAP directories like Active Directory via an LDAP bind.
 The library is using [Novell's C#-only LDAP library](https://github.com/dsbenghe/Novell.Directory.Ldap.NETStandard) rather than the Windows-only DirectoryServices and is therefore running on Windows and Linux.

-Built-in user objects generated include commonly used claims like user name, actual names, e-mail addresses and group memberships.
+Built-in user objects are automatically mapped to Active Directory attributes and include commonly used claims like user name, actual names, e-mail addresses and group memberships.
 If necessary, you can also provide your own user object that uses a completely different mapping of LDAP attributes to claims.

 # Usage